 Benefits of ovulation

-Every monthly dose of estradiol promotes muscle gain, insulin sensitivity, and the long-term health of bones, brain, and the cardiovascular system.
+Every monthly dose of estradiol promotes muscle gain, insulin sensitivity, and the long-term health of the brain, bones, and cardiovascular system.

 The benefits of ovarian hormones are both short-term by making women stronger and long-term by building metabolic reserve and health.